AshampooSystems/boden/docs/docs/index.md

 # Build real native mobile apps using modern C++17 and Boden

-Write your mobile apps in modern C++17 and compile 100% native Android and iOS apps from the same statically typed codebase.
+Write your mobile apps in modern C++17 and compile 100% native Android and iOS apps from a single statically typed codebase.
 No need for scripting.
 No overhead introduced by virtual machines.
 Using Boden is straight forward:

 ```C++
 // MainViewController.cpp